Chaco Canyon Consulting

 Statistical Methods for HR Professionals Using Microsoft Excel

 Whether your specialty is compensation, training/development or benefits, statistical analysis tools offer powerful methods for measuring and monitoring organizational performance.
 Much of what you need is available in Microsoft ® Excel, but finding it is another matter.
 And even when you do find it, some of Excel's built-in statistical capabilities can be much more effective when you couple them with a few well-chosen additions.
-This workshop shows HR professionals how to use Excel to calculate and present statistics on benefits usage, compensation, evaluations and a host of other data sets that you deal with every day.
+This workshop shows human resources professionals how to use Excel to calculate and present statistics on benefits usage, compensation, evaluations, and a host of other data sets that you deal with every day.
 And it includes a set of macros that make Excel's built-in capabilities much more convenient to use.

 Participants learn what Excel has to offer in support of statistical analysis: